cap-js/docs/guides/databases-hana.md

 ::: warning Initial full table migration
 Be aware that the first deployment after this **configuration change may take longer**.

-For each entity with associations, the respective database object will be touched (DROP/CREATE for views, full table migration via shadow table and data copy for tables).
+For each entity with associations, the respective database object is touched (DROP/CREATE for views, full table migration via shadow table and data copy for tables).

 :::